AlanBui1/chess-pairing/README.md

-# Pairing Software for Ches
+# Pairing Software for Chess

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).